The humble spreadsheet is making a comeback.

 I pull live data into the same sheet I use to plan blog / social / newsletter posts + ads supporting them, in order to have a live view of how content is performing while planning new posts.

 Connect Adwords, Facebook and Twitter ads to view campaign data inline with where copy + creative are drafted.
+Check out a sample we built for a client here.

 Both Blockspring and Supermetrics support both Moz and SEMRush for SEO research, but I prefer using Blockspring because of the ability to chain data together.